 According to art.
 15 of the Articles of Association, the Board of Directors consists of a minimum of three (3) members.
-As prescribed by Swiss Law, all members of the Board of Directors, including the Chairman, have to be elected individually, and may only be removed by a shareholders' resolution.
-The maximum term of office for a member of the Board of

-Directors is one year.
+As prescribed by Swiss Law, all members of the Board of Directors, including the Chair, have to be elected individually, and may only be removed by a shareholders' resolution.
+The maximum term of office for a member of the Board of Directors is one year.
 In this context, one year means the time period between one general meeting and the next or, if a member is elected at an extraordinary shareholders' meeting between such extraordinary shareholders' meeting and the next general meeting.
 Re-election is possible.
-The Company's Articles of Association do not contain a limitation on the number of terms served or the age of members of the Board of Directors, including the Chairman.
+The Company's Articles of Association do not contain a limitation on the number of terms served or the age of members of the Board of Directors, including the Chair.
+Furthermore, the Company's Articles of Association do not contain any rules concerning the appointment of the Chair, the members of the Remuneration and Nomination Committee or the independent proxy (the "Independent Proxy") that deviate from those prescribed by Swiss law.

-The members of the Remuneration and Nomination Committee (individually) as well as the independent proxy (the "Independent Proxy") are also elected by the general meeting for a one-year term.
+The members of the Remuneration and Nomination Committee (individually) as well as the Independent Proxy are also elected by the general meeting for a one-year term.

-If the office of the Chairman of the Board of Directors is vacant, the Remuneration and Nomination Committee is not complete or the Company does not have an Independent Proxy, the Board of Directors shall appoint a substitute for the time period until the conclusion of the next general meeting who must be (with the exception of the Independent Proxy) a member of the Board of Directors
+If the office of the Chair of the Board of Directors is vacant, the Remuneration and Nomination Committee is not complete or the Company does not have an Independent Proxy, the Board of Directors shall appoint a substitute for the time period until the conclusion of the next general meeting who must be (with the exception of the Independent Proxy) a member of the Board of Directors.